Bardolph-Automation-Inc/bardolph/README.md

 maintains a queue, allowing execution of a sequence of compiled scripts.

-You set the color and brightness of the lights specifying 4 numbers: hue, saturation, brightness, and kelvin.
-The value for hue is considered to be an angle, expressed in degrees.
+You set the color and brightness of the lights specifying 4 numbers: `hue`, `saturation`, `brightness`, and `kelvin`.
 Your script supplies these parameters, and the Bardolph virtual machine sends them to the bulbs.

+The easiest way to understand the meaning of these numbers is to use the LIFX mobile app and observe the displayed numbers as you change the lighting.

-The values for saturation and brightness are treated as percentages, while kelvin is a temperature modification applied to the resulting color.
+The value you supply for `hue` is an angle expressed in in degrees, normally between 0 and 360.
+The values for `saturation` and `brightness` are treated as percentages, while `kelvin` is a temperature modification applied by the bulbs to the resulting color.

 All of these number must be positive, and may be floating-point values.
 Percentages above 100 are considered invalid, as are kelvin values less than 2,500 or greater than 9,000.
-The easiest way to understand the meaning of these numbers is to use the LIFX mobile app and observe the displayed numbers as you change the lighting.
+Angles above 360 are converted to a to a number less than 360 by modulo arithmetic.

 Here's another example, showing how you can use comments:
 ```
 # comment
 hue 360 # red
-saturation 100
+saturation 100 # 100% saturation
-brightness 60
+brightness 60.0 # 60% brightness
 kelvin 2700
 set all
 on all